mwritchie/standview/README.md

 The current version of standview has a brief vignette.
 Also, at this time, the package has not been submitted to CRAN.

-The author contact is: Martin W. Ritchie, Pacific Southwest Research Station, Redding CA. mritchie at usda.gov
+The author contact is: Martin W. Ritchie, Pacific Southwest Research Station, Redding CA. martin.ritchie at usda.gov